nbrest/kamehouse/README.md

 '@reboot /bin/bash /PATH-TO-MY-SCRIPT/tomcat-startup.sh'
 - Also update the script startup.sh and as the second line add 'export DISPLAY=:0' otherwise vlc start will fail because DISPLAY env variable won't be set at reboot time when tomcat is being started.
 I don't need to set it if I run startup.sh from my desktop but if I schedule it with cron, startup.sh needs to be updated with that export.

+### Make lock and unlock screen work on windows and linux:
+- Setup a vnc server running in the same server as the application.
+- Install vncdotool (follow https://vncdotool.readthedocs.io/en/latest/install.html#windows) in the same server that runs the application.
+- Encode user password for the user and store it in a file specified by the property unlock.screen.pwd.file.
+This file should be readable only by the user, hidden from anyone else.
+The application will type this password to unlock the session.
+- If the vnc server is configured with a password (it should!), also set the file pointed by vnc.server.pwd.file with the vnc server password.
+This password will be used by vncdo to execute the commands through vnc.
+Again, this file contains an encoded password so it should be only readable by the user owning this process.
+- Using a vnc server and vncdotool is the only way I found to unlock the screen remotely on windows 10 (also works on ubuntu 16).
+If you read this and have a better solution, please contact me.
+- Lock screen command on linux relies on gnome-screensaver-command to do the lock.
+Install it with sudo apt-get install gnome-screensaver.
+The command line could easily be changed to use vncdo and hotkeys to lock the screen for other linux versions (tested on ubuntu).
 *********************
 # ChangeLog:
+#### v0.18
+- Added lock and unlock screen functionality
 #### v0.17
 - Added cobertura to the build process to maintain a minimum test coverage
 - Added backend functionality to shutdown the pc, cancel a scheduled shutdown or check the status of a shutdown command